ElhalwaguiAhmedMohamed/SharjahMuseumTask/README.md

 ## How TO RUN
 - The application has some migrations to intiate the database you can use the command ```update-database``` to run the migrations and create the database. you will just need to change the connection string of the database.
+- You can also check the provided postman collection provided with the solution
 ## Auhtor
 [Mohamed Ahmed Elhalwagui](https://github.com/ElhalwaguiAhmedMohamed)